 New to expat tax?
 Click here to learn how it all works.

-Also, the tax reform bill doesn’t completely exempt Americans who live abroad from US tax.
-There was an earlier bill that would have done that (making the US more like every other country in the world), but it didn’t pass and is not a part of the tax reform bill.
+Also, tax reform doesn’t completely exempt Americans who live abroad from US tax.
+There was an earlier bill that would have done that (making the US more like every other country in the world), but it didn’t pass.
 (By the way, if something like that ever does pass, please give me a call for all of your Belize real estate needs.)

 But for expat entrepreneurs . . .

-If you own a business, then the world is currently moving right underneath your feet.
-Everything you’ve known and loved about US tax and legal structuring for expat entrepreneurs is about to get shaken up; for some of you, it will turn completely on its head.
+If you own a business, then tax reform definitely rocked your world.
+Everything you’ve known and loved about US tax and legal structuring for expat entrepreneurs got shaken up; for some of you, it will turn completely on its head.

-Under current law, the best legal structure to operate your business through is a non-US corporation (as long as you don’t have people on the ground in the US running your business).
-A non-US corporation provides two groups of benefits.
+Under old law, the best legal structure to operate your business through was a non-US corporation (as long as you don’t have people on the ground in the US running your business).
+A non-US corporation provided two groups of benefits before tax reform:

-On the first $100k of net income from your business, your non-US corporation allows you to pay zero US tax.
-Your non-US corporation does away with the following three things, which would otherwise cause you to pay US tax on that first $100k:
+First, on the first $100k of net income from your business, your non-US corporation allowed you to pay zero US tax.
+Your non-US corporation did away with the following three things, which would otherwise cause you to pay US tax on that first $100k: